bashrc2/epicyon/README.md

 python3 epicyon.py --nickname jon --domain somedomain.net --skill "Dressmaking" --level 60
 ```

-With roles and skills defined tasks may then be automatically assigned to the relevant people.
+With roles and skills defined tasks may then be automatically assigned to the relevant people, or load balanced as volunteers come and go.